Give the Reef a fighting chance

 Toxins aside, cloudy water would block sunlight, preventing algae from making food through photosynthesis.

-The greenhouse gases generated by burning coal warms the ocean.
-A warmer ocean increases the likelihood of coral bleaching events.
-High concentrations of Carbon Dioxide in the air is absorbed by the ocean and acidifies it, harming sea life as marine habitats are transformed and migratory patterns are altered.
+The greenhouse gases generated by burning coal warms the ocean and increases the likelihood of coral bleaching.
+High concentrations of carbon dioxide in the air is absorbed by the ocean and acidifies it, harming sea life as marine habitats are transformed and migratory patterns are altered.